westphallm1/AoMM-Cross-Mod-Sample/README.md

   for travel speed and attack rate.
 The cross-mod AI then scales its own behavior parameters, determined by the player's combat pet level, by these scale factors.

+* `Pets/SampleTurretPet/`: Contains code demonstrating an advanced use case for a pet projectile that implements custom behavior by overriding certain behaviors of the managed flying cross-mod AI.
+Uses `mod.Call("RegisterFlyingPet", ...)` to initially register the projectile as a managed flying pet, then a combination of `mod.Call("ReleaseControl",...)` and `mod.Call("GetStateDirect",...)` to implement custom movement and projectile launching behavior on top of the default flying cross-mod AI.

 ### Cross-mod Minion examples

 * `Minions/SampleGroundedMinion/`: Contains the boilerplate code for a minion that behaves like the vanilla vampire frog pet.
 No cross-mod